 “The release of HOMER Pro in 2014 allowed us to incorporate into HOMER the unique solutions and approaches of our industry partners,” said HOMER creator and HOMER Energy CEO Dr. Peter Lilienthal.
 “HOMER Pro 3.6 goes beyond that to address the rapidly-changing storage market, which is key to the economics of microgrids.”

-HOMER’s new Advanced Storage Module allows users to access many advanced modeling capabilities, including variation in capacity with temperature, changes in resistance when batteries are in series, and degradation, i.e., changes in operating efficiency and capacity as the battery grows older.
+The software’s new Advanced Storage Module allows users to access many advanced modeling capabilities.
+That includes variation in capacity with temperature, changes in resistance when batteries are in series, and degradation.
+For example, changes in operating efficiency and capacity as the battery grows older.

-HOMER Pro 3.6 also includes a new Multi-Year Module, which allows the explicit modeling of load growth, fuel prices, PV degradation, and storage degradation in microgrids over the entire project life.
+HOMER Pro 3.6 also includes a new Multi-Year Module.
+It allows the explicit modeling of load growth, fuel prices, PV degradation, and storage degradation in microgrids over the entire project life.

-The ability to explicitly model load growth, fuel prices, operating and maintenance costs, and degradation have been one of the most requested changes to the software over its 20+ year history.
+The ability to explicitly model load growth, fuel prices, operating and maintenance costs, and degradation have been one of the most requested changes.
+That’s to the software over its 20+ year history.

-HOMER Pro has had major updates every 3 months since its release in November 2014.
-Other major improvements within the last year have been the ability to model unreliable grid systems and to optimize a solution more quickly and efficiently.
+Moreover, the software has had major updates every 3 months since its release in November 2014.
+Other major improvements within the last year have been the ability to model unreliable grid systems.
+Also, to optimize a solution more quickly and efficiently.

-HOMER Pro 3.6 runs on the Windows operating systems and can be downloaded from the HOMER Energy website.
+HOMER Pro 3.6 runs on the Windows operating systems and folks can download it from the HOMER Energy website.

 Source: HOMER Energy